HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

 # Uploading rich media assets

-Follow these steps to upload rich media assets using HCL Digital Experience 9.5 Digital Asset Management \(DAM\).
+Follow these steps to upload rich media assets using HCL Digital Experience (DX) 9.5 Digital Asset Management \(DAM\).

-1. From the HCL Digital Experience 9.5 DAM user interface, click **Upload**.
+1. From the HCL DX 9.5 DAM user interface, click **Upload**.
 This allows you to view or search, select, and upload rich media assets, such as images and videos from your source repository, to be stored in HCL DAM.

     ![Upload button from the HCL DAM interface](../../../../images/dam_interface_upload_button.png)